spacetelescope/jwst/docs/jwst/associations/association_reference.rst

 =================

-Association definitions, or ``rules``, are Python classes, all based on the :ref:`association`.
+Association definitions, or ``rules``, are Python classes, all based on :py:class:`~jwst.associations.Association`.
 The base class provides only a framework, much like an abstract base class; all functionality must be implemented in sub-classes.

 Any subclass that is intended to produce an association is referred to as a ``rule``.
 Any rule subclass must have a name that begins with the string ``Asn_``.
-This is to ensure that any other classes involved in defining the definition of the rule classes do not get used as rules themselves, such as the :ref:`association` itself.
+This is to ensure that any other classes involved in defining the definition of the rule classes do not get used as rules themselves, such as the :py:class:`~jwst.associations.Association` itself.

 Association Dynamic Definition
 ------------------------------